hicommonwealth/edgeware-documentation/docs/README.md

 **ERUP-4** is in final testing and has been deployed to the Beresheet testnet, including upgrading the Edgeware network to Substrate 3,adding orml-tokens + orml-nft pallets, node type upgrades, and fixes for the Frontier EVM compatibility layer and .
 [Read more.](https://commonwealth.im/edgeware/proposal/discussion/1100-erup-4-substrate-30-evm-updates-runtime-modules?comment=3387)

-**The Kusama Parachain process** is underway.
-[See the proposal for this here.](https://commonwealth.im/edgeware/proposal/discussion/1415-kabocha-kab-canarynet-proposal)

 ## What is Edgeware?

 [**Edgeware**](https://edgewa.re/) is an: